KetulSuthar-1727/leetcode/README.md

 13-09-2025 solved all 23 super easy problems on leetcode<br>
 14-09-2025 to 22-09-2025 exam preparation <br>
 23-09-2025 i have solved koko eating banana and boats to save people problem <br>
+24-09-2025 i have solved 19 problems of coding ninjas<br>